What is an Electric Boiler?

 - Energy Efficient: Heats water instantly, and runs more efficiently than gas boilers.
 In Gas boilers, when gases are burnt, waste gas is produced.
 The waste gas is released out of the home through a flue, but also releasing some of heat from the boiler.
 Electric Boilers do not produce waste gas, and do not require a flue, so less heat is wasted.

-- Less Maintenance than Gas Boilers: Because gas is not burnt, there is no residue buildup to clean.
+- Less Maintenance than Gas Boilers: Because gas is not burned, there is no residue buildup to clean.
 The only real maintenance that has to be done is cleaning out debris brought in from the water that runs through the system.

 - No Storage Tank: Increased living space.